Aretha Franklin: The 'Fresh Air' Interview

 Many singers who grew up in the church weren't allowed by their parents to listen to or to perform pop music.
 It wasn't that way in your family.
 Great performers like Nat Cole and Art Tatum knew your father and would sometimes be in your living room at the piano.
 That must've been something.

 Yes, that's true.
 Art Tatum was often a visitor in our home.
 He was a very good friend of my dad's.
-[Also] Oscar Peterson, Arthur Price, Mahalia Jackson, and he loved Sam Cooke.
+[Also] Oscar Peterson, Arthur Prysock, Mahalia Jackson, and he loved Sam Cooke.
 And he just really very broadly appreciated one's artistry when they were truly gifted and really good.

 Now, you were friends with Sam Cooke, the great gospel singer turned soul singer.
 How did you meet?